axelvaldez/radical-companies/_posts/2024/2024-07-12-an-apology.markdown

 </div>

 <h1>Intro</h1>
  <p>The Judeo-Christian religions weren't wrong, they just didn't go deep enough.
-They stopped at the unknown, not surprising for the iron age.
-They called the soul.</p>
+They stopped at the unknown and they called it the soul.</p>
- <p>To be sure, they didn't pop out of nothing.
-My educated guess is that the Jewish religion came from Zoroastrianism, founded by Zarathustra, a Persian priest turned profet (made famous by Stanley Kubrick&lsquo;s movie <em>>2001: A Space Odyseey</em>).</p>
+ <p>These religions didn't pop out of nothing.
+My educated guess is that the Jewish religion came from Zoroastrian religion, founded by Zarathustra, a Persian priest turned profet (made famous by Stanley Kubrick&lsquo;s movie <em>>2001: A Space Odyseey</em>).</p>
- <p>Zarathustra wanted to <em>correct</em> polytheistic religions he had a vision of one true god, Ahura Mazda, not mulitiple gods.
-Then the Hebrews added written script and kicked off what we now know as Fiat.</p>
+ <p>Zarathustra wanted to <em>correct</em> polytheistic religions.
+He had a vision of one true god, Ahura Mazda, not mulitiple gods.
+The Hebrews added a written script and kicked off what we now know as Fiat.</p>

 <h1>Holy Moments</h1>
  <p>My wife and some friends formed a book club.
 The latest book is <em>Holy Moments</em> by Matthew Kelly.
-At first we dismissed it as an &ldquo;I BELIEVE&rdquo; booklet, which indeed it is.</p>
- <p>The subtitle, <em>A Handbook for the Rest of Your Life</em>. was the first hint.
+The subtitle, <em>A Handbook for the Rest of Your Life</em>, was the first hint tjat it was mostly mysticism and authoritarian.
 The author, Mr kelly, had his &ldquo;awakening&rdquo; when he was 15 years old and has been caught in this particular story ever since.</p>
- <p>As I browsed the pages, it reminded me of the Radical Systemn.
-For example, in the <em>Awakening</em> sectiom he starts with,</p>
+ <p>However, as I browsed the pages, it reminded me of the Radical Systemn.</p>

 <h1>Radical Eyes</h1>
+ <p>In the <em>Awakening</em> sectiom he starts with,
-   You may find yourself thinking or saying&hellip;
+   &ldquo;You may find yourself thinking or saying&hellip;
   <ul>
    <li>Something is missigng&hellip;</li>
    <li>There must be more to life&hellip;</li>
-   <li>I have more to offer&hellip;</li>
+   <li>I have more to offer&hellip; &rdquo;</li>
  </ul>
- <p>As I read it I was shaking my head up and down in agreement.
-Mr Kelly called them &lsquo;sacred truths&rsquo;.
-Ths is meaningless in the 21<sup>th</sup> century.
-On the other hand, put a little bit differently those quesions are key to Radical."You are not ma lfunctioning," Mr kelly says, &ldquo;your intuition has nver been so sharp.&rdquo; Indeed.</p>
+ <p>As I read this lines I was shaking my head up and down in agreement.
+Mr Kelly called them &lsquo;sacred truth.s&rsquo; These quesions are key to Radical. &ldquo;You are not malfunctioning,&rdquo; Mr kelly says, &ldquo;your intuition has nveer been so sharp.&rdquo; Indeed.</p>
- <p>kwhat is missing is going donw into more radial detal and what to do about it.</p>
+ <p>What is missing is going donw to the root of the reason and what to do about it.</p>
- <p>This is not a criticism of a book written  te iron age.
-It id an observton and the basis of my apology: this was radical for the time t was wrtten.</p>
+ <p>This is not a criticism, it id an observton and the basis of my apology. this was radical for the era the Bibile was written was wrtten.</p>

  <h1>Something Is Missing</h1>
-  <p>What is missng is the ability to say no to tedium and yes to &ldquo;there is more to life&rdquo; and &ldquo;I have more to offer.&rdquo; If the boss says, &ldquo;move the box from ere to there&rdquo; you do it or else.
-What mkissing is the ability to try thins out and to accummulate wealth.
-To be buman to live your life without goping homeless or going hungry.</p>
+  <p>What is missng is the ability to say no to tedium and yes to &ldquo;there is more to life&rdquo; and &ldquo;I have more to offer.&rdquo; If the boss says, &ldquo;open a hole here&rdquo; you do it or else.
+Mauybe it is there, but there is no focus.</p>

 <h1>The Soul</h1>
   <p>What the authors of the Bible, and Mr Kelly, meant by &ldquo;the soul&rdquo; is the sum of everything they did not know.
 In 2024 we know more about the body and the mind.
 There is no need for mysticism.</p>

 <h1>Progress</h1>
- <p>&ldquo;What is progress?
-Improving the well-being of human beings&hellip;All progress involves change,but not all change is progress,&rdquo; says Mr Kelly and I agree with him wholehartedly.
-Again he understands the problem, and expresses it, well.</p>
+ <p>Later on in the book he asks &ldquo;What is progress?&rdquo; andf he asnwers, &ldquo;Improving the well-being of human beings.&rdquo; And I agree with him wholehartedly.
+He understands the problem well.</p>

+<h1>Progress</h1>
- <p>When it comes to the answers, the only time he mantions &ldquo;collaborate&rdquo; is to say &ldquo;collaborate with God,&rdquo; but never with fellow people.
-When it comes tp people he keeps repeating &ldquo;Holy Moments.&rdquo; He encourages the reader to obserbe and have Holy Moments.
-Lots of them.
-It is as if he continues to sell his book entitled Holly Moments.
-I have nothing against making money but &ldquo;decide to share t wisdon of Holy Moments a far and wide as possible&rdquo; is not it.</p>
- <p>Mysticism in the iron age was unaoidable, in the 21<sup>th</sup> century is not an answer.</p>
+ <p>When it comes to the answers, the only time he mentions &ldquo;collaborataion&rdquo; is to say &ldquo;collaborate with God.&rdquo; When it comes tp people he keeps repeating &ldquo;Holy Moments.&rdquo; as revelations from his God.
+Mysticism in the iron age was unavoidable.</p>

- &lt;/aplogy&gt;
+<h1>New Partners</h1>
+ <p>Sounds like Christians are looking for the same answers as the Radical model.
+They could be partners.</p>
+ <p>Well, not all &ldquo;Christians.&ldquo; Gentle authotiarians, like Mr Kelly, want to tell you what really is important in the Christian Bible.
+They exploit the mysticism in the Christian Bible to convince the fearful of what they decode is the truth.</p>

+ &lt;/end of apology&gt;